nikoskalogridis/jslint-node/README.md

     -t, --terse   - produce terse output
     -c, --color   - use ansi colors on terminal output (default is true), to disable enter -c=false, --color=false --no-color

+JSLint options:
+    -f, --fudge   - report lines/columns starting from 1 instead of 0 (default is true), to disable use --no-fudge, --fudge=false, -f=false or --no-f
+    -d, --devel   - assume development mode
 ```

 If no local copy of the jslint.js file is found the program will attempt to download it from the github repository even without the `--update` flag

-**Notice** that there are no command line options that you can pass to the jslint function.
-You should add all the required flags, globals, etc. on each of the files that you want to jslint.
-It is the best place for this
+**Notice** that the only command line options passed to jslint are the fudge and devel options.
+The rest should be placed inside your source files that you want to jslint.
+It is the right place for these.

 Also note that it is your responsibility to call this script with an update flag regulary to benefit from the latest version of JSLint.
+As a rule of thumb always update/jslint *before* commiting your code changes.

 ### Through your node code